awilbourn-eastern/WebApiFederalSpending/README.md

 ```

+Within the data for INSERT statements if you follow the lecture method, then an extra step of cleanup of values is needed, which for the names of department we need to look and replace a single apostrophe to a double.
+The name with an issue has "**Survivor's**" in it, so to replace will fix that issue.
+This is common for SQL interaction, so a common thing to clean up the same way.
+So for string data you would just use something like the following on the value:  `.replace("'", "''")`

 ## Questions:
 For the following print the output to the screen to have “Question X Answer” followed by a line break and then the output.
 This will show the answer just after the label.
 Placeholders will be in the starting code block.
+When you see the work total, think about the aggregate function of `SUM` for the database query.
+Round amounts to 2 decimal places.

 1. What is the total for the children accounts **obligated_amount** for all accounts and fiscal_years, single value only not a dataframe?
-2. What is the sub_dept_code for the department that has the highest **obligated_amount** for the 020 account, single value only not a dataframe?
+2. What is the sub_dept_code for the department that has the total amount highest for obligated_amount for the **020** account, single value only not a dataframe?
-3. What is the dept_name for the department that has the lowest **obligated_amount** for the 020 account, single value only not a dataframe?
+3. What is the dept_name for the department that has the total lowest **obligated_amount** for the **012** account, single value only not a dataframe?
-4. What is the sub_dept_code for the department that has the highest **obligated_amount** for the 012 account, as a dataframe column name to match the database column name?
+4. What is the sub_dept_code for the department that has the total highest **obligated_amount** for the **012** account, as a dataframe column name to match the database column name?
-5. What is the account name for the department that has the lowest **obligated_amount** for the 012 account, as a dataframe column name to match the database column name?
+5. What is the department name that has the total lowest **obligated_amount** for the **012** account, as a dataframe column name to match the database column name of dept_name and total alias as sub_obligated_amount which has an amount greater than $1000?
-6. Return a dataframe to include the account number (based arguments from the console: example 012 or 020), the department name (item 6 in above highlight), the child sub-department code (item 7 in above highlight) and the obligated_amount (item 8 in above highlight) for the top 10 sub-departments.
+6. Return a dataframe to include the account number (based arguments from the console: example 012 or 020), the department name (item 6 in above JSON highlight), the child sub-department code (item 7 in above highlight) and the obligated_amount (item 8 in above highlight) for the top 10 sub-departments.
 Name the columns in the dataframe to match the database as toptier_code, dept_name, sub_dept_code, and sub_obligate_amount.
 This is not to be hard coded for accounts as automated testing may pass other accounts in.
+Print the dataframe using the provided base code to call the function `dfToJSON`.
     > Hint having passed 012 and 020 as the accounts: the amount should total $3,590,396,851,567.66
-7. What is the **obligated_amount** for the sub-department of 012-X-2278-000, single value only not a dataframe?
+7. What is the total of the obligated_amount for the sub-department of 012-X-2278-000, which is part of account **012**, single value only not a dataframe?
     > Hint: is it a negative value.
-8. How many distinct sub-department codes are there, single value only not a dataframe?
+8. How many distinct sub-department codes are there for accounts and all years data loaded, single value only not a dataframe?

 The documentation for the API is found at:
 https://github.com/fedspendingtransparency/usaspending-api/blob/master/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/federal_account.md